 For 77 days around Khe Sanh,

-the Marines did keep fighting so bitterly.
+the Marines kept fighting so bitterly.

 The Tet Offensive had barely begun,

-at Lang Vei there was left only Willoughby.
+at Lang Vei was left only Willoughby.

-Fighting for the Citadel in the City of Hue,
+Fighting for the Citadel in the city of Hue,

 how many really died - none can tell.

-Suicide squads hit Saigon during the day,
+Suicide Squads hit Saigon during the day,

 and even the U.S. Embassy almost fell.

 By May '69 they were at Hill 937,

 More Cherry LTs and FNGs,